-Read on to learn when you must use your state exemptions when you have a choice between state and federal exemptions, and if you do have a choice, what to consider when deciding which system to use.
+In this article, you’ll learn when you’ll use state exemptions, and, if you have a choice between state and federal exemptions, what to consider when deciding which system will be best for you.

 If you live in one of the following states then you have the option of choosing between the state and federal exemption systems: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.
-If you don’t live in one of these states, then you must use the exemption system of your state.
+Otherwise, you must use the exemption system of your state.

 Since each state has a different exemption scheme, you must look to your individual state’s exemption laws to determine how they are different from the federal system.
 For example, some states allow much greater, even unlimited, homestead exemptions while others offer less than the federal amounts.

-California does not allow you to use the federal exemptions but it has two different sets of state exemptions you can choose from.
+California doesn’t allow you to use the federal exemptions, but it has two different sets of state exemptions you can choose from.
 One set is similar to the federal system and allows a generous wildcard exemption while the other is designed to exempt a much greater amount of home equity.

-This question first depends on if you live in a state that offers a choice between the two.
-If you do, then the answer will depend on your specific circumstances.
-For example, if you have a lot of equity in your house and you live in a state with an unlimited homestead exemption then you would likely pick the state exemption over federal exemptions.
+The answer to this question will depend on if you live in a state that offers a choice between the two.
+If you do, then look to your specific circumstances.
+For example, if you have a lot of equity in your house and you live in a state with an unlimited homestead exemption, then you would likely pick the state exemption over federal exemptions.

-These exemptions are called nonbankruptcy exemptions because they exist under laws other than bankruptcy.
-These are specialized exemptions usually concerning people such as civil, military, or foreign service employees, social security recipients, and veterans.
-You may use these exemptions if you are using a state exemption system (that is, you may use them in addition to your state's exemptions) but they are not available to you if you are using the federal bankruptcy exemptions.
+These exemptions are specialized exemptions that protect civil, military, or foreign service employees, social security recipients, and veterans.
+You can use these exemptions if you’re using a state exemption system in addition to your state's exemptions.